Causal Graph Neural Networks for Healthcare: Introduction

-This review examines causality-inspired graph neural networks (CIGNNs) as a methodological framework for transforming AI in healthcare from reactive pattern recognition to proactive causal medicine.
-Unlike previous reviews that addressed GNNs in healthcare \cite{Ahmedt_2021_Survey, Li_2022_Graph} or causal inference in medicine \cite{Hernan_2020_Causal, Petersen_2021_Causal} separately, we focus specifically on their integration, methods in which both graph structure and causal reasoning prove essential for clinical impact.
-We analyse how causal principles enhance GNN architectures for healthcare tasks, moving beyond correlation to mechanism, and examine current applications that demonstrate clinical utility across psychiatric diagnosis, cancer treatment, physiological monitoring, and drug discovery.
-We also identify fundamental challenges in scaling these methods to real-world deployment, including computational complexity, validation without ground truth, fairness under distribution shift, and regulatory considerations.
-Our analysis reveals both transformative promise and substantial barriers: while CIGNNs achieve superior generalisation across healthcare institutions, identify biologically plausible mechanisms, and maintain fairness properties under distribution shift, they face computational requirements precluding real-time application, difficulty validating causal claims from observational data, and gaps between methodological sophistication and clinical interpretability.
+This Perspective examines causal graph neural networks, methods that integrate causal inference with graph-based deep learning, as a methodological framework for moving AI in healthcare from pattern recognition to proactive causal medicine.
+Unlike previous papers that addressed GNNs in biomedical data \cite{Li_2022_Graph} or causal inference in epidemiology \cite{Hernan_2020_Causal, Petersen_2021_Causal} separately, we focus on their integration, methods in which both graph structure and causal reasoning can achieve clinical impact.
+We analyse how causal principles enhance GNN architectures for healthcare tasks and examine current applications that demonstrate utility across psychiatric diagnosis, cancer treatment, physiological monitoring, and drug discovery.
+We also identify challenges in scaling these methods to real-world deployment, including computational complexity, validation without ground truth, fairness under distribution shift, and regulatory considerations.
+Our analysis shows both promise and substantial barriers.
+Although causal graph neural networks can address the challenges mentioned above, they face computational requirements that limit real-time application, difficulty validating causal claims from observational data, and gaps between methodological sophistication and clinical interpretability.